odoo/odoo/doc/howtos/rdtraining/06_firstui.rst

     Tip: this might help you: :meth:`~odoo.fields.Date.today`

-Check that the default value are set as expected.
+Check that the default values are set as expected.

 Reserved Fields
 ---------------